RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 ## TEXT

 A TEXT string os composed of Unicode extended grapheme clusters.
-TEXT is a subclass of CODEPOINTS.
+The TEXT class is a subclass of the CODEPOINTS class.
 The TEXT class redefines the most basic BIMs (\[\] and LENGTH), and the other BIMs, being defined on those, work automatically.